bparanj/crystal/electronics/zettel/capacitor.md

-A capacitor is a passive electronic component that stores electrical energy between two conductive plates separated by a dielectric.
+A capacitor is an electronic component that stores electrical energy between two conductive plates separated by a dielectric.
 It blocks DC current but allows AC to pass, making it useful for energy storage, filtering, and timing applications.
 Capacitance, measured in farads, determines how much energy a capacitor can store at a given voltage.

+PENDING

+Separate Capacitor AC behaviour vs DC behavior

+A capacitor is a passive electronic component.

 Capacitors are used in circuits to stabilize voltages, filter signals, and manage timing.
 In DC circuits, they store energy until charged, while in AC circuits, they allow current flow based on the frequency.
 Common applications include power supplies, signal filters, and energy storage systems.